 Advertising managers are charged with creating and planning programs to generate interest in products or services.
-They work in roles such as account executives in advertising agencies, media directors in media agencies, and communications managers in public relations firms.
+They may work as account executives in advertising agencies, media directors in media agencies, or communications managers in public relations firms.
 In an agency environment, an advertising manager serves as a liaison between clients and the agency.

-The following steps can start a student or career changer on the path to becoming an advertising manager.
-Undergraduate study can open doors to a diverse range of advertising opportunities and pursuing an advanced degree, such as an MBA in marketing, can increase the possibility of achieving career goals more efficiently.
+The following steps can guide a student or career-changer interested in learning how to become an advertising manager.
+Undergraduate study can open doors to a diverse range of advertising opportunities, and pursuing an advanced degree can increase the possibility of achieving career goals more efficiently.
 The advertising manager position is not an entry-level role and therefore also requires years of on-the-job experience.

 Step 1: Earn a Bachelor’s Degree

-While organizations consider candidates with various types of bachelor’s degrees, a Bachelor of Arts in communication can be particularly useful in preparing to become an advertising manager.
+While organizations consider candidates with various types of bachelor’s degrees, a Bachelor of Arts in Communication can be particularly useful for those preparing to become advertising managers.
 In these programs, students gain the versatile skills needed to keep up with an ever-changing and unpredictable marketing environment, where consumers are constantly bombarded with messages.

 Step 2: Build On-the-Job Experience

-The progression of an advertising career then moves on to a mid-level role, such as advertising manager.
-Because they worked their way up through the ranks, advertising managers know the importance of every department involved in the process, as well as how to effectively communicate with key members.
-In addition, they have gained exposure to various media platforms, including traditional print, social media, broadcast, and digital.
+The progression of an advertising career then moves on to a midlevel role, such as that of an advertising manager.
+Because they worked their way up through the ranks, advertising managers know the importance of every department involved in the process, as well as how to communicate effectively with key team members.
+In addition, they have gained exposure to various types of media, including traditional print, broadcast, digital, and social media.

 Step 3: Pursue a Master’s Degree (Optional)

-While earning an advanced degree is not required to become an advertising manager, an MBA in marketing can potentially help professionals advance to this role faster.
-It can also increase the potential of qualifying for a higher salary, a larger bonus, or more diverse career opportunities.
-An MBA in marketing includes courses that supplement the core business curriculum of a bachelor’s degree and focuses on relevant advertising topics, such as consumer behavior, social networking, and search engine optimization.
+While earning an advanced degree is not required to become an advertising manager, an MBA in Marketing can potentially help professionals advance to this role faster.
+It can also increase an individual’s potential for qualifying for a higher salary, a larger bonus, or more diverse career opportunities.
+An MBA in Marketing includes courses that supplement the core business curriculum of an MBA and focuses on relevant advertising topics, such as consumer behavior, social networking, and search engine optimization.

 A career as an advertising manager can be an exciting, fulfilling one that stays in tune with current marketing and cultural trends.
 It’s a job uniquely positioned to influence public perception and heighten brand awareness, which can be challenging and invigorating in today’s technology-driven, fast-paced world.

-Learn more about Maryville University’s online Bachelor of Arts in communication program and how developing communication and media skills can build a foundation for advertising career opportunities.
+Learn more about Maryville University’s online Bachelor of Arts in Communication program and how developing communication and media skills can help you build a strong foundation for a rewarding advertising career.